-In Ayurvedic Medicine, the Panchakarma System is the basis for treatment.
+In Ayurvedic Medicine, the Panchakarma System is the Basis for Treatment

 For thousands of years, the traditional Ayurvedic treatment known as Panchakarma has been adopted to purify the body and mind.
 This five-step technique is intended to remove toxins from the body and restore its natural processes to a state of harmony.
 It is a series of stages that have been methodically constructed individually to treat various body and mind sections.
 The method is comprised of a succession of phases.